 Best Time to Visit Tsheringma Drubchhu

 Since Tsheringma Drupchhu is channeled through a stupa on the road ahead, it is easily accessible for travelers.
-You can visit any time of the year.
+You can visit at any time of the year.
 People usually visit this holy water while traveling along the Wangdue-Trongsa Highway.
+You can visit holy spring waters in Bhutan with the Bhutan Pilgrimage Package.